The Jesus Dynasty: Synopsis

 By his parents' marriage, Jesus was better placed to be King of Israel than Herod Antipas was.
 The two contradictory blood lines in the gospels are seen as compatible if one belongs to Mary and the other to Joseph.
-In such a case Jesus would have united a formidable list of families into his ancestors.
+In such a case, Jesus would have united a formidable list of families into his ancestors.

-Jesus joined John the Baptist's movement - John was a close relative of Jesus (John's mother being Mary's aunt which makes Jesus his first cousin once removed) - and the two were prepared to bring about an uprising in Judaea, but John's arrest and execution caused Jesus to go underground to avoid the same fate.
+Jesus joined John the Baptist's movement, as John was a close relative of Jesus as well as his teacher.
+(John's mother being Mary's aunt which makes Jesus his first cousin once removed.)
+With Jesus as John's disciple, Jesus is quoted in the New Testament by saying:" Truly I tell you, among those born of women there has not risen anyone greater than John the Baptist.”

+Both John and Jesus were involved in a Jewish grassroots movement called "The Way" which was a movement to give the Jewish people back their personal and religious and political power.
+It was a spiritual movement based on fighting oppression against the Romans and the Pharisees who were working with the Roman rulers in Judaea.
+Both men were prepared to bring about an uprising in Judaea, but John's arrest and execution caused Jesus to go underground to avoid the same fate.
 Eventually he resurfaced to carry on the Baptist's work alone.

 Jesus was a charismatic teacher and possibly a faith healer.
 James, Simon and Jude were his half-brothers (since Jesus is not Joseph's son, in Tabor's view) and inherited the leadership after Jesus' death.
 His claim that the brothers of Jesus were members of his Disciples, has been called a misleading and fallacious reading of the biblical text.
 Tabor argues that the later, spiritualist, writings of Paul the Apostle polluted and effectively hijacked the movement, with the later Gospels following the Pauline point of view.

-Tabor produces many supporting statements from the Bible and New Testament apocrypha, which escaped excision by the later Church fathers, intent on selling the Pauline message at the expense of Jesus' dynastic one.
+Tabor produces many supporting statements from the Bible and New Testament apocrypha, which escaped excision by the later Church Fathers, intent on selling the Pauline message at the expense of Jesus' dynastic one.
 The argument produces a portrait of a real man in a tumultuous time, who really believed that his actions would accomplish the end of the Roman occupation and a return of the Jewish kingdom.

 The book also speculates about whether the Talpiot Tomb in Jerusalem was the tomb of Jesus or his relatives, and whether Tiberius Julius Abdes Pantera, a Roman soldier, was Jesus' father, although it reaches no definitive conclusions about either hypothesis.